Marihuana Tax Act of 1937: Background

 Regulations and restrictions on the sale of Cannabis sativa as a drug began as early as 1906 (see Legal history of cannabis in the United States).
 The head of the Federal Bureau of Narcotics (FBN), Harry J. Anslinger, alleged, in the 1930s, the FBN had an increase of reports of people using marijuana.
-He had also, in 1935, support from president Franklin D. Roosevelt for adoption of the Uniform State Narcotic Act, state laws included regulations of cannabis.
+In 1935, he gained the support of president Franklin D. Roosevelt lobbying states to adoption the model Uniform State Narcotic Act to regulate of cannabis.
+The Marihuana Tax Act, according to Clinton Hester, the then-Assistant General Counsel to the United States Treasury Department, was itself based on the National Firearms Act and the Harrison Narcotics Tax Act:

 The total production of hemp fiber in the United States in 1933 decreased to around 500 tons per year.
 Cultivation of hemp began to increase in 1934 and 1935, but production remained low compared with other fibers.

-Interested parties note the aim of the Act was to reduce the hemp industry through excessive taxation largely as an effort of businessmen Andrew Mellon, Randolph Hearst, and the Du Pont family.
+Interested parties write that the aim of the Act was to reduce the hemp industry through excessive taxation largely as an effort of businessmen Andrew Mellon, William Randolph Hearst, and the Du Pont family.
 The same parties argue that with the invention of the decorticator, hemp was an economical replacement for paper pulp in the newspaper industry.
 Newspaper magnate William Randolph Hearst realized cheap, sustainable, and easily-grown hemp threatened his extensive timber holdings.
 Mellon, Secretary of the Treasury and the wealthiest man in the US, invested heavily in the Du Pont family's new synthetic fiber, nylon, to compete with hemp.
 1916, United States Department of Agriculture (USDA) chief scientists Jason L. Merrill and Lyster H. Dewey created a paper, USDA Bulletin No. 404 "Hemp Hurds as Paper-Making Material", in which they concluded this paper from the woody inner portion of the hemp stem broken into pieces, the 'hemp hurds', was "favorable in comparison with those used with pulp wood".
 Dewey and Merrill believed hemp hurds were a sustainable source for paper production.
 The concentration of cellulose in hemp hurds is generally around 35%.
 Manufacture of paper -- on equipment designed to use wood-pulp -- with hemp as a raw material shows hemp lacks the qualities needed to become a major competitor to the traditional paper industry.
 2003, 95% of the hemp hurds in the EU were used for animal bedding, almost 5% were used as building material.
 Spokespersons from DuPont and many fiber manufacturers dispute a link between their promotion of nylon over hemp.
 They explain that the purpose of developing nylon was to produce a fiber competitive with silk and rayon.